tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/.NET(C#) SDK/数据管理/静态网站_intl_en.md

 {
   // Bucket name in the format of bucketname-APPID.
 You can get APPID by referring to https://console.cloud.tencent.com/developer. string bucket = "examplebucket-1250000000";
-  DeleteBucketTaggingRequest request = new DeleteBucketTaggingRequest(bucket);
+  DeleteBucketWebsiteRequest request = new DeleteBucketWebsiteRequest(bucket);
   // Execute the request
-  DeleteBucketTaggingResult result = cosXml.DeleteBucketTagging(request);
+  DeleteBucketWebsiteResult result = cosXml.DeleteBucketWebsite(request);

   // Request succeeded
   Console.WriteLine(result.GetResultInfo());